solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-40.md

 "The fundamental problem of linear algebra is to solve n linear equations in `n` unknowns."
 We view this problem in three ways:
-- Row picture
+- Row picture: The "row method" focuses on the individual equations
-- *Column picture
+- *Column picture: The "column method" focuses on combining the columns
-- Matrix picture
+- Matrix picture: The "matrix method" is an even more compact and powerful way of describing systems of linear equations.